-A colder ambient local temperature will reduce pressure within the tire.
-An effect is to decrease sidewall height and to increase tire shoulder wear with the potential for tire failure.
+A colder ambient local temperature will lower pressure within the tire.
+Sidewall height will decrease and tire shoulder wear will increase with the potential for tire failure.
 Vehicle dynamics could also be adversely affected.

 Tire pressures can be adjusted to compensate before the start of the journey.
 Alternatively, tire pressures can be adjusted when the area of lower ambient temperature is reached.